Skip to content

 2.5 Restart Offline Func

-Refer to Deployment and Maintenance / Upgrade and Restart
+This step refers to Deployment and Maintenance Guide / Upgrade and Restart

 Notes

-DataFlux Func runs inside Docker, and the Python runtime environment depends on the container's environment.
+DataFlux Func runs in Docker, and the Python runtime environment also depends on the container environment.

 Therefore, do not copy Python installations from your local machine or other non-DataFlux Func containers into DataFlux Func.
 This often leads to strange issues.

-Additionally: "Online Func" and "Offline Func" must ensure identical hardware architectures, such as both being x86_64 or aarch64.
+Additionally: 'Online Func' and 'Offline Func' must have the same hardware architecture, such as both x86_64 or aarch64

-Uploading Wheel packages to the server and installing them directly via PIP theoretically works, but in practice, it usually fails in most cases.
+Uploading Wheel packages to the server and installing them directly via PIP is theoretically feasible, but in most cases, it does not succeed.

-The reason lies in the fact that the uploaded Wheel package may depend on other packages.
-Simply uploading the Wheel package directly used in the code does not satisfy the dependency relationships.
-The more powerful the package, the more likely it is to depend on other packages with deeper dependency levels.
-This could ultimately trap the operator in a dependency hell.
+The reason is that the uploaded Wheel package itself may depend on other packages.
+Simply uploading the Wheel package used directly in the code cannot satisfy the dependency relationships.
+The more powerful the package, the more dependent packages it generally has, and the deeper the dependency hierarchy.
+This can eventually trap the operator in dependency hell.

-Therefore, unless the package to be installed does not depend on any other packages, it is generally not recommended to install Python third-party packages by uploading Wheel packages.
+Therefore, unless the package to be installed does not depend on any other packages, it is generally not recommended to use the method of uploading Wheel packages to install third-party Python packages.